-Figure 4.4.1-1: The RTP Header Extensions for in-band end-to-end delay measurement.
+Figure 4.4.1-1: The RTP HEs for in-band end-to-end delay measurement.

-The RTP Header Extensions defined below follow RFC 8285 [11].
+The RTP HEs defined below follow RFC 8285 [11].

+The IANA registration information for the RTP HE for in-band end-to-end delay measurement is provided in Annex D.4.

 4.4.2 One-byte RTP Header Extension Format

-The RTP HE element for the RTP packet that carries ony one timestamp T1 is shown below.
+The RTP HE element for the RTP packet that carries only one timestamp T1 is shown below.
 This is the same as the "RTP Header Extension for Absolute Sender Time" in Annex C.